Meghan Markle ‘Glowing’ After Romantic Visit With Prince Harry

 A post shared by Meghan Markle (@meghanmarkle) on

-Markle and Prince Harry reportedly spent a romantic night in on Valentine’s Day at Kensington Palace.
+Markle and Prince Harry reportedly spent a romantic night at Kensington Palace on Valentine’s Day.

 #TBT to my solo trip to @sfhmembers #treatyourself #UK #sohohouse #farmhouse